PSORLab/EAGO.jl/docs/src/quick_start/alpha_bb.md

 end
 ```

-(Optional) Turn off (short circuit) postprocessing routines if you don't want to use them as defined in EAGO.
+Turn off postprocessing routines if you don't want to use them as defined in EAGO.

 ```julia
 import EAGO: postprocess!